ecstaticifrit/Zomato-Bangalore-EDA/README.md

 # Zomato-Bangalore-EDA
 Performed EDA on Zomato dataset.
 This dataset is a collection of restaurants that are registered on Zomato in Bengaluru City.
 There are more than 50000 rows and 17 columns.

-# In Data Analysis what all things we do
+# In this project, the things we will do are:

-Handling Missing Values
+-andling Missing Values
 Explore numerical features.
 Explore categorical features.
 Finding relations between features.